crolllab/wheat-blast/README.md

 Who are we?
 ------------------------------------
 We are plant pathologists at the ETH Zurich (Switzerland) using genomics tools to identify how plant pathogens cause disease.
 You can read more about Daniel Croll's research [here](http://www.pathogen-genomics.org) and Bruce McDonald's research [here](http://www.path.ethz.ch/the-group.html).

+UPDATE: The laboratory of Daniel Croll is now at the University of Neuchatel ([website](https://pathogen-genomics.org))

 How do we find out where wheat blast came from?